opencontainers/image-tools/cmd/oci-image-validate/oci-image-validate.1.md

   Only applicable if type is image or imageLayout.

 **--type**=""
   Type of the file to validate.
 If unset, oci-image-validate will try to auto-detect the type.
-One of "imageLayout,image,manifest,manifestList,config"
+One of "imageLayout,image,manifest,imageIndex,config"

 **-v**, **--version**
   Print version information and exit.